DerfJagged/360wiki/README.md

 This wiki is software, licensed under the GPL v2.
 Any contributions or knowledge is licensed per the GPL v2 and sources are credited appropriately.

-360Wiki, a project to compile together information about the Xbox 360 and relevant information.
+360Wiki, a project to compile together information about the Xbox 360 and relevant hardware, software, theory, etc.
 Copyright (C) 2020 Fenix Consoles

 This program is free software; you can redistribute it and/or modify